scalefreegan/Presentations/2015/dataintegration_miniseries/abstract.md

-# Toolchains for integrating heterogenous algorithms and data: a anecdote
+# Toolchains for integrating heterogenous algorithms and data: an anecdote

 * Aaron Brooks
 * July 3, 2015
 * EMBL Heidelberg

-Integrating heterogenous data and combining .
-We recently published a system-level model for condition-specific gene regulation from high-troughput measurements of the trans in two prokaryotes.
-In this talk I will through the lens .
-More than, I will try to how these tools can be leveraged to and reconcile
+Integration of heterogenous data and algorithms is increasingly common in systems biology workflows.
+We recently developed a [system-level model for transcriptional control](http://egrin2.systemsbiology.net/) from high-troughput datasets for two prokaryotes.
+By combined several types of biological data,  and a multistep post-processing procedure into a single toolchain we were able to infer .
+In this talk I will through .
+Rather than, I will try to how these tools can be leveraged to and reconcile.
+In addition, I will highlight models with genome-scale models of metabolism.